What to ask a Brazilian security vendor and when?

 A one-day airport transfer and a 14-day multi-principal engagement carry different operational footprints.
 A flat checklist that demands agent legal names, vehicle plates, and registration numbers up-front treats both engagements the same and forces the vendor to release PII before contract execution.
 Timing-aware procurement protects agent opsec, gives the vendor a reason to take the buyer seriously, and lets both sides converge on the actual SOW before exchanging anything sensitive.

-Pre-contract verification covers what is already public record: CNPJ, Polícia Federal authorization under Lei 7102, general service category, daily rates, and confirmation of armoring posture and licensing.
+Pre-contract verification covers accountability and scope: confirmation that a single accountable principal owns and commands the whole operation, the assurance that armed protection runs through Polícia Federal-authorized providers under that command, general service category, daily rates, and armoring posture.
 Post-LOI verification covers what is contract-protected: certificate of insurance, vehicle make/model/year (not plate, not VIN), and the SOW-specific service inclusions.
 Day-of verification (24–48 hours before) covers operationally sensitive items: specific vehicle plate, agent legal name and photo for principal recognition.

 Generally no. The vigilante card (carteira de vigilante, registered through the SVPCT system) is a Polícia Federal-issued ID that links to the agent's home address and personal details.
 Releasing it pre-contract creates a real opsec risk for someone you have not yet engaged.
 Request it only when a regulatory or legal-counsel requirement makes it strictly necessary, and even then, prefer to verify via the vendor's PF authorization rather than the individual card.